Faculty Online Readiness Program

 Complete the course content and actively participate in the online discussion boards.

-2. Attend the dedicated workshops offered during the duration of the training course.
+2. Attend the dedicated workshops offered during the duration of the session.

 In collaboration with distinguished CSULB faculty, ATS will present workshops on specific topics aligned with each training course.
 Participants are asked to attend the dedicated synchronous live workshops offered during the training course or request access to our on-demand video library.